DmitrySharabin/mavo-firebase-firestore/README.md

 #### Cloud Firestore

-1. Allow read/write access on all documents to any authenticated user:
+1. Allow read/write access on your app's data to any authenticated user:

 ```
 rules_version = '2';